Oklahoma State vs. TCU NCAA Football Odds, Plays and Insights | November 13, 2021

 - Oklahoma State's games this year have hit the over on three of eight set point totals (37.5%).

-- The Cowboys put up 28.8 points per game, comparable to the 31.1 per contest the Horned Frogs surrender.

-- Oklahoma State is 2-0 against the spread and 2-0 overall this season when the team notches more than 31.1 points.
+- Oklahoma State is 2-0 against the spread and 2-0 overall in games when it puts up more than 31.1 points.

-- Oklahoma State is 2-0 against the spread and 2-0 overall when the team totals over 437.7 yards.
+- In games that Oklahoma State picks up more than 437.7 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Cowboys have 10 turnovers, one fewer than the Horned Frogs have takeaways (11).
+- The Cowboys have 10 giveaways this season, while the Horned Frogs have 11 takeaways .

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.